deyvidholz/nestjs-jwt/README.md

 To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080.

+## TODO

+[ ] Add openapi documentation to get swagger working on a custom endpoint [ ] Add custom exception per error type.
+It will be helpful to watch logs on production [ ] Add unit tests
+[ ] Add logger
+[ ] Check if environment variables are loading correctly [ ] Add migrations
+[ ] Add healthcheck to get database status
+[ ] Make this app production ready

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).